NordPass Review

 NordPass has apps for the following platforms:

-Besides, there are browser extensions for Chrome, Firefox, Opera, and Edge.
-Apple users will notice the lack of Safari support, even though there’s an app for iOS and macOS already.
-And since password import from Safari is also impossible, migrating to another browser can be tricky for those who have dozens of accounts.
+There are also browser extensions for Chrome, Firefox, Opera, and Edge.
+Apple users will notice the lack of Safari support, even though there’s already an app for iOS and macOS.
+Since password import from Safari is also impossible, migrating to another browser can be tricky for those with dozens of accounts.

 Desktop apps

-Pressing a cheeseburger menu on the top right will give you even more info that’s available on the NordPass website.
-It’s only when you click the three dots on the top right that you get closer to the actual password manager.
+Pressing a cheeseburger menu at the top right will give you even more information about the NordPass website.
+However, when you click at the top right, you get close, bringing you to the password manager.

 The little icon with the NordPass logo is what you want to click next.
-Upon doing so, you’ll reach your vault and password generator, which works in offline mode.
-Choosing Settings will open your browser extension, where you’ll be able to make the most out of NordPass.
+Upon doing so, you’ll reach your vault and password generator, which works offline.
+Choosing Settings will open your browser extension, which will allow you to make the most of NordPass.

 Browser extensions